Clobazam

-Clobazam, sold under the brand names Frisium and Onfi among others, is a long-acting benzodiazepine derivative used as an anticonvulsant and anxiolytic that was patented in 1968.
+Clobazam, sold under the brand names Frisium and Onfi, among others, is a long-acting benzodiazepine medication primarily used as an anxiolytic and anticonvulsant.
+Clobazam is a 1,5-benzodiazepine with unique pharmacological characteristics that was patented in 1968.
 Clobazam was first synthesized in 1966 and first published in 1969.
-Clobazam was originally marketed as an anxiolytic since 1975 and as an antiepileptic agent since 1984.
-The primary drug-development goal was to provide greater anxiolytic, anti-obsessive efficacy with fewer benzodiazepine-related side effects.
-Clobazam is a unique 1,5 benzodiazepine which is used in the United States as an anticonvulsant, but is available in other countries for therapy of anxiety as well as epilepsy.
-Clobazam has shown a distinct profile and addictive potential compared to the more common 1,4-benzodiazepines.
+It was approved in Australia in 1970 and France in 1974 for short-term anxiety management.
+Clobazam is solely approved for use in the United States as a treatment for Lennox–Gastaut syndrome, but the drug is available in other countries as an anti-anxiety agent for the short-term treatment of persistent and debilitating forms of anxiety.
+It has shown a distinct profile and addictive potential compared to the more common benzodiazepines.
+Clobazam is the only 1,5‑benzodiazepine that has been marketed for clinical use, making it the sole representative of this structural class of benzodiazepines.